syh7/DnDwiki/README.md

 This kotlin application can be run to automatically add pages to bookstack.
 The bookstack API docs can be found at https://demo.bookstackapp.com/api/docs

+## Running this app

+1. Copy the `bookstack.properties.template` file
+2. Remove the `.template` from the name
+3. Fill in the empty values
+4. Run the `main`